 The Fitzwilliam Hotel Dublin is a beautiful property with a fabulous location but what impressed me the most was the friendly staff and the impeccable service.
 I was in contact with the Concierge prior to our arrival and had assistance in making reservations for a dinner show that we wanted to attend while we were in Dublin and, once we were at the hotel, the knowledgeable staff helped with directions and dinner recommendations on several occasions.
 The great service continued even after we had checked out of the hotel as my daughter realized on the way to the airport in the early morning that her FitBit must have fallen off while she was sleeping.
 I emailed the hotel and by the time we reached the airport I had a reply saying that it had been found – much to my daughter’s relief.
 It was shipped to our home and she had it back a few days later.

-Note: This article contains affiliate links.
-If you click a link and make a purchase, I may receive a small commission which helps support this blog.
-I received a media rate at each of these hotels.
+Note: I received a media rate at each of these hotels.
 My opinions are, as always, my own.

 What You Need To Know

 - Powerscourt Hotel, a five star luxury resort and spa located on the Powerscourt Estate in Enniskerry, County Wicklow.
 Guests of the hotel have three dining options: Sika Restaurant, the Sugar Loaf Lounge which serves light meals and cocktails, and McGills Irish Pub.
 The resort has 194 spacious rooms and suites in seven different accommodation styles.
 Many of the rooms have views of the Wicklow Mountains.
 High speed internet access is complimentary.
 The resort offers access to a range of activities both on the estate and nearby including hiking, cycling, golfing, fishing and horseback riding.
 The pool in the spa is open from 7am – 9pm daily, however, children may only use the pool 9am-12pm and 3pm-6pm.